 Contemporary Fiction Books about Books

-More about a writer than a book, specifically, this Pulitzer Prize-winning story is full of heart.
+More about a writer than a book, specifically, this Pulitzer Prize-winning contemporary fiction LGBTQ book is full of heart.
 When Andrew Less gets an invitation to his ex-boyfriend’s wedding and his publisher drops his next book option, he decides to accept every literary event invitation for a year.

 As he travels around the world, we are left rooting for him to sort out his life and begin again.

-Looking for a laugh-out-loud contemporary Fiction book?
-This novel is about an Indian woman trying to marry her modern English identity with her parents’ conservative Indian values.
+Looking for a laugh-out-loud contemporary fiction book?
+This novel about an Indian woman trying to marry her modern English identity with her parents’ conservative Indian values.

 She takes up teaching a writing course for widows in her community and she learns so much about herself and them in the process.
 Between each chapter are hysterical and sometimes raunchy tales written by the widows in her class.
 I dare you not to smile while reading this story.

-This is probably one of our favorite contemporary fiction books to recommend to people.
+This is probably one of our favorite books on this list of books set in Paris and we recommend it all the time.
 The story features a floating book apothecary whose owner can meet you and give you a story meant for your soul.

-When he needs to help his own soul, he sets his boat adrift to see where it will take him.
-I loved every minute of it.
+When he needs to help his own soul, he sets his boat adrift on the Seine to see where it will take him.
+I loved every minute of this lovely contemporary fiction book and it is one of our favorites from the list of books set in France.
+As books for book clubs go, this one is at the top of our list.

 Love Books About Books?
 We do too!
 That’s why we created the Ultimate List of Books About Books